numbas/editor/docs/accessibility/exam.rst

 This contains buttons to move to the previous or next question, an :guilabel:`End exam` button, and a button to show the sidebar, with an icon of three horizontal lines.
 To hide the sidebar again, click anywhere outside the sidebar.

+During an exam, there is a single level 1 header at the top of the navigation area, containing the exam's name.
+Within the navigation area, each question group has a level 2 header.

+The :guilabel:`main` landmark holds the content of the current question, and is labelled with the question's name in a level 2 header.
+Each question part has a level 3 header, labelled with the part's name.

+When the question's expected answers have been revealed, there may be a final :guilabel:`Advice` section with a level 3 header at the end of the question content, just before the :guilabel:`Question controls` navigation area.

+Numbas exams are often presented inside a frame, to enable communication with the host virtual learning environment.
+There is usually no content on the page other than the Numbas exam frame.

 Interacting with a question
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~